yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/python/ycql.md

 ---
-title: Use Python to build a YugabyteDB application
+title: Build a Python application that uses YCQL
-headerTitle: Build a Python app
+headerTitle: Build a Python application
 linkTitle: Build a Python app
 description: Use Python and YCQL to build a YugabyteDB application.
 menu: